E3SM-Project/ekea/docs/source/troubleshooting/index.rst

 The basic approach to resolve issue during kernel extraction is to identify which step went wrong by locating those intermittent outputs.

-Ekea checks if those intermittent outputs exist.
-If so, Ekea skip the steps required to generate the outputs.
+ekea checks if those intermittent outputs exist.
+If so, ekea skip the steps required to generate the outputs.
 For some reasion, if you do not want to skip those steps, just remove the output files.

 Checking compile.json
 ============================